justcoding121/titanium-web-proxy/README.md

 var proxyServer = new ProxyServer();

-//locally trust root certificate used by this proxy proxyServer.TrustRootCertificate = true;
+//locally trust root certificate used by this proxy proxyServer.CertificateManager.TrustRootCertificate = true;

 //optionally set the Certificate Engine
 //Under Mono only BouncyCastle will be supported
-//proxyServer.CertificateEngine = Network.CertificateEngine.BouncyCastle;
+//proxyServer.CertificateManager.CertificateEngine = Network.CertificateEngine.BouncyCastle;

 proxyServer.BeforeRequest += OnRequest;
 proxyServer.BeforeResponse += OnResponse;